awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 aws ssm get-parameters-by-path --path /Prod/ERP/SAP --with-decryption
 ```

-**Restricting IAM Permissions Using Hierarchies**
+## Restricting access to Parameter Store API actions<a name="ps-hierarchy-restrictions"></a>

-Using hierarchies and AWS Identity and Access Management \(IAM\) policies for Parameter Store API actions, you can provide or restrict access to all parameters in one level of a hierarchy\.
-The following example policy allows all Parameter Store operations on all parameters for the AWS account 123456789012 in the US East \(Ohio\) Region \(us\-east\-2\)\.
-The user can't create parameters because the `PutParameter` action is explicitly denied\.
-This policy also forbids the user from calling the `GetParametersByPath` action for parameters within the /Dev/ERP/Oracle/\* hierarchy\.
+Using AWS Identity and Access Management \(IAM\) policies, you can provide or restrict user access to Parameter Store API actions and content\.

+In the following sample policy, users are first granted access to run the `PutParameter` API action on all parameters in the AWS account 123456789012 in the US East \(Ohio\) Region \(us\-east\-2\)\.
+But then users are restricted from changing values of *existing* parameters because the `Overwrite` option is explicitly denied for the `PutParameter` action\.
+In other words, users who are assigned this policy can create parameters, but not make changes to existing parameters\.

 ```
 {